adihayat/ThesisTrails/test_residual_split/test_residual_split.md

 # Residual Split experiment

-Hi , these are the results on the residual split test, bottom line, see below results on accuracy per derived net: (showing improvement compared to the previous flow)
+Hi , these are the results on the residual split test.<br>
+see below results on accuracy per derived net: (showing improvement compared to the previous flow)<br>

   Net  | Acc
   ------------- | -------------